kelzenberg/devops-app-infra/README.md

 ### Secrets, Tokens & more

-> Only required to do ONCE!
+> Only required to do once!

 - Add a Personal Access Token (classic) called `Minikube - ghcr.io Registry Access` in [GitHub settings](https://github.com/settings/tokens) with permissions to:
   ☑️ `read:packages` _Download packages from GitHub Package Registry_